bluetoother/ble-shepherd/README.md

 *************************************************
 <a name="API_dump"></a>
 ###.dump([sid[, cid]])
-Dump record of the peripheral if arguments not given, a specified Service if only given `sid` or a specified Characteristic if given `sid` and `cid`.
+Dump record of the peripheral if arguments not given, dump a specified Service if only given `sid` or dump a specified Characteristic if given `sid` and `cid`.

 **Arguments**